numocash/strat-maker/README.md

 This design essentially allows for fees to be encoded in strikes for more efficient storage and optimal on-chain routing.
 Yikes has multiple spread tiers per pair.

 It is important to note that with a larger spread, pricing is less exact.
 For example, a liquidity position that is willing to trade token0 to token1 at strike -10 and trade token 1 to token0 at strike -3 will not be used while the global market price is anywhere between strike -10 and -3.
 Liquidity providers must find the correct balance for them of high fees and high volume.

+### Limit orders

+Yikes allows liquidity providers to only allow for their liquidity to be used in one direction, equivalent to a limit order.
+This is done without any keepers or third parties, instead natively available on any pair.

 ## Architecture